 All bandit groups need a leader.

 In a desperado group, the pioneer is a D&D Bandit Captain.
-They are normally harder than normal outlaws, have higher insight and appeal, and have huge information about the encompassing region.
+They are normally harder than normal outlaws, have higher insight and appeal, and have information about the encompassing region.

 A DND bandit captain isn’t just mercilessly tricky yet, in addition, has a silver tongue.

 Along these lines, they get to keep the other bandits in line and under their severe rule.
 Part of their obligations as pioneers is to allot equity and resolve questions between different criminals.
 Thus, they rebuff and award bandits routinely.
-Dissimilar to ordinary outlaws, captains have studded cowhide defensive layer.
+Dissimilar to ordinary outlaws, captains have studded cowhide defensive layers.

-Bandit skippers can multi-assault.
+Bandit skippers can multi-assault

 This implies captains can make three speedy scuffle assaults — for instance, two with a scimitar and one with a knife.
 The captain could likewise perform two went assaults with its blades.

 In battle, a DND outlaw captain adds 2 to their AC against a solitary scuffle assault.
-To repel, the captain must noticeably see the assailant and furthermore be using a skirmish weapon at the hour of the assault.
+To repel, the captain must noticeably see the assailant and be using a skirmish weapon at the hour of the assault.

 Criminal captains likewise may have a language advantage over other customary desperados.
 As a matter of fact, in some cases, they can communicate in any two dialects, though normal criminals are limited to just talking in one.